TimoHoo/GeoLoc/README.md

-# Repository for Openlayer map html and js files
+# Repository for Openlayer map html and js bundle files

 Codes are in .this branch.

-Inspired by www.openlayers.org and https://github.com/mmistakes/minimal-mistakes / https://jekyllrb.com/
+Inspired by www.openlayers.org and https://jekyllrb.com/